jdegges/python-oauth/README.md

+# EASY python oauth library

 This library was born out of pain while using the existing python oauth libraries.
+It simply makes some helper classes to reduce the mistakes that are made with using the existing library.

 Here is how to do 3-legged OAuth in Google App Engine.